Ptarmigan (sternwheeler): Design and construction

-Ptarmigan was built at Golden, BC and was the last vessel built for the Upper Columbia Navig. & Tramway Co., of which Capt.
-Frank P. Armstrong was the principal owner and manager.
+Ptarmigan was built at Golden, British Columbia and was the last vessel built for the Upper Columbia Navigation and Tramway Company, of which Captain Frank P. Armstrong was the principal owner and manager.
 Ptarmigans engines were over 60 years old, and had been originally built for a ferry crossing the St. Lawrence River.
-The engines had been previously installed in two other sternwheelers on the upper Columbia River, specifically the first Duchess, and the second Duchess.
+The engines had been previously installed in two other sternwheelers on the upper Columbia River: the 1886 Duchess, and the 1888 Duchess.
 The blunt-ended bow of Ptarmigan allowed the vessel to be more capable of pushing barges, which increased the vessel's utility and effective cargo capacity.

 Operations

 Ptarmigan was placed on the Columbia River route that began at Golden and ran south, at least during high water, to Columbia Lake, the ultimate source of the Columbia River.
 In 1903, soon after completion, Ptarmigan was sold to the Columbia River Lumber Company, which hired Armstrong to manage its steamboat operations.
 In 1907 Ptarmigan hit a snag and sank (A snag is a sunken log jammed in the river bottom but sticking up through the water to just below the surface).
 Captain Armstrong was able to raise Ptarmigan and return her to service.
 However Ptarmigan caught fire later in 1907, and her upper works were destroyed.
 Again, Ptarmigan was salvaged, her upper works were rebuilt and she was returned to service.